Photos by Sri Raghunathan, Chennai

 Tulsidas had lived in this city of Kashi earlier also, but when he was in the fag-end of his life he decided to settle in this city and breathe his last.
 He had lived at several places in Varanasi: at Panchganga Ghat, Hanuman Phatak, and the Gopala temple-all in the heart of the city – and, finally he was helped by his friend – Raja Toder Mal with a place in Assi Ghat.

-The place is overlooking the river Ganga, the flow of the river and the sound produced by its smooth flow was mesmerising the onlooker.
-Saint Tulsidas who was ardent devotee of Sri Rama and His Bhaktha Sri Hanuman, spent his time reciting poems and in satsangh.
+The place overlooks the river, Ganga, and the flow of the river and the sound produced by its smooth flow mesmerising the onlooker.
+Saint Tulsidas who was an ardent devotee of Sri Rama and His Bhakta Sri Hanuman, spent his time reciting poems and in Satsang.

 Tulsidas is said to have passed away here on the Assi Ghat.
 A famous couplet composed by Beni Madhavdas tells us of the date and year of Tulsidas’ passing away: